S. Rajaratnam: Political career

 "Given a one-party government, the capacity of such a government to act far more independently than if it were harassed by an opposition and by proxies, is obvious.
 In the game of competitive interference pawns which can behave like bishops and castles and knights can in certain circumstances be extremely inconvenient and very irritating."

-Rajaratnam was a strong believer in multiracialism in Singapore, and when drafting the Singapore National Pledge in 1966 just two years after the 1964 racial riots, he wrote the words "One united people, regardless of race, language or religion."
+Rajaratnam was a strong advocate of multiracialism and believed that national identity should transcend ethnic and communal divisions.
+He played a central role in the drafting of the Singapore National Pledge in 1966, two years after the 1964 racial riots.
+According to later accounts, Minister for Education Ong Pang Boon had initially sought his views on a proposed pledge for school flag-raising ceremonies, after which Rajaratnam substantially rewrote the text, shifting its emphasis from the individual “I” to the collective “we”.

+The final pledge reflected Rajaratnam’s longstanding commitment to multiracialism and national unity, including the phrase “One united people, regardless of race, language or religion”, which later became one of the defining expressions of Singapore’s national identity.

 In the 1980s and 1990s, when the government began implementing several policies to promote the use of "mother tongue" languages and ethnic-based self-help groups such as Chinese Development Assistance Council (CDAC) and Yayasan Mendaki, Rajaratnam expressed his opposition to these policies which, in his view, ran counter to the vision of establishing a common Singapore identity where "when race, religion, language does not matter".
 He advocated for greater racial integration which he felt was still lacking in the country.

+While he supported efforts to improve the socio-economic conditions of minority communities, Rajaratnam expressed concern that policies promoting ethnic-based self-help groups and rigid ethnic categorisation could weaken the development of a common Singaporean identity.
+He cautioned against approaches that reinforced communal divisions or encouraged Singaporeans to define themselves primarily through race or ancestry, and expressed reservations about the growing prominence of the Chinese-Malay-Indian-Others (CMIO) framework.
+Rajaratnam argued that Singaporean identity should transcend ethnic classifications and described being Singaporean as "not a matter of ancestry" but one of "conviction and choice".

 Rajaratnam also disagreed with Prime Minister Lee Kuan Yew on the policy of giving incentives to women who are college graduates to have more children, as he felt that the policy was unfair.
 Despite their differences in opinion on certain issues, Rajaratnam was loyal to Lee and remained as a member of the "core team" of Lee's government which included Goh Keng Swee, Hon Sui Sen and Lim Kim San, and they dominated Singapore's political scene from 1959 to the mid-1980s.